How to Extract EPUB to HTML with GroupDocs.Parser for Java

 Q: What should I do if extraction fails for a particular EPUB?

-A: Check that the EPUB complies with the EPUB 2/3 specifications and that the file isn’t corrupted.
-Updating to the latest parser version often resolves edge‑case issues.
+A: Confirm the EPUB complies with EPUB 2/3 specifications and isn’t corrupted; updating to the latest parser version often resolves edge‑case issues.

 Q: How can I customize the generated HTML (e.g., add CSS classes)?

-A: Explore additional properties on FormattedTextOptions such as setCssClass or post‑process the htmlContent string to inject your own styles.
+A: Use additional properties on FormattedTextOptions such as setCssClass, or post‑process the htmlContent string to inject custom styles.

 Resources